JinLuckyboy/TensorFlowObjectDetectionAPI-with-imgaug/README.md

 python object_detection/builders/model_builder_tf2_test.py
 ```

-You need to have ìmgaug installed `pip install imgaug` in order for everything to work.
+You need to have imgaug installed `pip install imgaug` in order for everything to work.

 If installation was sucessfull, you should get no errors and OK after finish